-- Restock ample supply of sanitizing supplies. - Take appropriate actions to minimize the risk of viral transmission in school facilities to the greatest extent possible. - Prepare all facilities for reliable functioning as part of community response efforts (e.g., a building used as an isolation facility). - Prepare to restore facilities to their normal use. - Assure the provision of power, telecommunications, heat and ventilation, water, sewer, janitorial services, etc. appropriate to facilities based on their classification during an event.
+- Any person who enters the building will follow CDC recommended guidelines for the specific pandemic (e.g., have their temperature taken by the nurse, wear a mask, work a minimum of six feet away from another person.) - Restock ample supply of sanitizing supplies. - Take appropriate actions to minimize the risk of viral transmission in school facilities to the greatest extent possible.

+• Prepare all facilities for reliable functioning as part of community response efforts (e.g., a building used as an isolation facility).

+- Prepare to restore facilities to their normal use.
+For extended closures, prioritized work, following CDC guidelines will be allowed. (e.g., building projects, summer cleaning.) - Assure the provision of power, telecommunications, heat and ventilation, water, sewer, janitorial services, etc. appropriate to facilities based on their classification during an event.